cs-fullstack-2020-fall/200915-auth-crud-lecture-autumn-ragland/README.md

 - Create an endpoint that updates a band in the database
 - Create a protected endpoint that displays a page to delete a band
 - Create an endpoint to remove a band from the database
+- Test accessible endpoints in postman

 #### Views
 - Update the start up file to route to the endpoint that displays all bands by default
 - Remove the Privacy Page navigation from the nav bar and add navigation for adding a band
+- Add navigation to add a band
 - Create a partial to display band properties
 - Create a view to display all bands using a partial with a button to view details
 - Create a band details view that displays a bands properties using a partials with a button to update and delete the band